kfillman/kfillman/README.md

 # 👋 Welcome to my GitHub!
 Hi, I’m **Kathryn Fillman**, a recent MS graduate with a degree in bioinformatics and computational biology who is *curretnly seeking full time employment*.

-I have interests in things such as...
+I have professional interest in...
 - bioinformatics
 - data science
 - data analytics

-My personal interests include
+My personal interests include...
 - distance running
 - hiking
 - environmentalism